curityio/workshop-dotnet-openid-connect-client/README.md

 ## Assignments
 ### Assignment 1
 Fill in the the missing data for the token request.
-Without the correct pararmeters, the application will not receive a token in exchnge for the code.
-When an access_token is rececied, the assignment is fullfilled.
+Without the correct pararmeters, the application will not receive a token in exchange for the code.
+When an access_token is recevied, the assignment is fullfilled.

 ### Assignment 2
 Fill in the the missing data for the refresh request.